The Ultimate Guide to Road Tripping With Your Dog

 - Take your dog on a long walk

 - Play in the yard for a bit before taking him/her indoors

 These activities will help release some of that energy your dog may have after a long road trip, and make introducing him or her to a new place and new people that much easier on everyone.Look around the house for potential danger to your pet.
 Cords that can be tripped on or chewed, food that can be snatched off counters or tables, chemicals or other dangerous substances that may not be secured can all pose dangers to your pet and should be taken care of before she's allowed to roam free.
 Also remember to introduce her to family and friends in a controlled way, and never leave dogs unattended with children.

 Holidays are a little stressful for everyone, but by planning ahead and coming prepared, you and your dog can have a great experience both in the car, and once you arrive.

 Worried about dogs scratching doors wherever you go?

-Get a Clawguard door shield to pop onto the door at each place you stay.
+Be sure to bring along one of our door shields to pop onto the door at each place you stay.
 Take it with you when you leave.
 Now there's one less thing you'll have to worry about.